 From this survey, two-thirds of those looking for a new job say they regret not starting their job search sooner.
 A similar percentage think it would have been easier to change roles a year or two ago.

 But there is hope.
-By attending job fairs or xxxx, job seekers can increase their chances of catching the eye of a hiring manager.
+By attending job fairs, job seekers can increase their chances of catching the eye of a hiring manager.
 And because these job fairs are only hosted by actively seeking employers, you know that they are actually interested in making a hiring decision quickly.

 Contact Catalyst Career Group today to learn more about how you can get a leg-up in this competitive job market.